Coronavirus (COVID-19) Information: What You Need to Know

-Spaulding is working daily with Partners HealthCare System, State and Federal authorities to manage the response and support our communities’ needs, with a focus on post-acute care and expertise.
+Spaulding is working daily with Mass General Brigham, State and Federal authorities to manage the response and support our communities’ needs, with a focus on post-acute care and expertise.
 Spaulding Rehabilitation Network has set up a specialized unit at our Spaulding Hospital Cambridge facility which you can learn about here featured on WBUR and NBC-10 Boston.
 Everyone should continue to follow mandates from leaders to help limit the community spread of the virus.
 Our caregivers continue to stay focused on supporting our patients and each other.

 Spaulding Nursing and Therapy Center Brighton has made unique changes to its operations as a skilled nursing facility.
 Learn more about its updates, policies and procedures here.

-Spaulding and Partners HealthCare have launched a system-wide effort to ensure that patients, providers, and employees across the health care system are treated equally and have access to necessary information during the COVID-19 pandemic.
+Spaulding and Mass General Brigham have launched a system-wide effort to ensure that patients, providers, and employees across the health care system are treated equally and have access to necessary information during the COVID-19 pandemic.
 This includes a resource repository containing:

 Multilingual resources to serve the needs of patients, providers, and employees who speak languages other than English

 Resources to support clinicians working with people with disabilities